ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/reports-saving-reusing-settings.md

 ms.tgt_pltfrm: na
 ms.workload: na
 ms.search.keywords: customization, personalization
-ms.date: 10/01/2020
+ms.date: 04/01/2021
 ms.author: edupont

 ---
 # Manage Saved Settings for Reports and Batch jobs
 When running reports, users are typically presented with a page that lets them select options and set filters to change the data that is included in the generated report.
 This page is called the request page.
 A report can include one or more *saved settings* that users can apply to the report from the request page. *Saved settings* are basically predefined options and filters.
-Using saved settings is a fast and reliable way to consistently generate reports that contain the correct data.
+Použití uložených nastavení představuje rychlý a spolehlivý způsob, jak důsledně generovat sestavy obsahující správná data.
 For more information, see [Using Saved Settings](ui-work-report.md#SavedSettings).

 > [!NOTE]
 > This topic refers mainly to "report", but similar information applies to batch jobs.